mtslutz/Automated-ELK-Stack-Deployment/README.md

 https://github.com/mtslutz/Automated-ELK-Stack-Deployment/blob/main/images/network-diagram.png

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to recreate the entire deployment pictured above.
+Alternatively, select portions of the install-elk.yml file may be used to install only certain pieces of it, such as Filebeat or Metricbeat.

  https://github.com/mtslutz/Automated-ELK-Stack-Deployment/blob/main/install-elk.yml

 This document contains the following details:
 - Description of the Topology
 - Access Policies
+- ELK Server Configuration
 - ELK Configuration
   - Beats in Use
   - Machines Being Monitored